shaunleeyx/Machine-Learning-Data-Analysis-Project/README.md

 FIPS: a FIPS code, a standard geographic identifier to make it easier for an analyst to combine this data with other data sets like a map file or population data.

-Cases: Reported case of COVID-19 in a patient
+Cases: Cumulative cases of COVID-19 to date.

-Deaths: Reported deaths from COVID-19
+Deaths: Cumulative deaths from COVID-19 to date.

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>